dougissi/HistoricalStockAnalysis/README.md

 To run the script:
 Download 'historicalstockanalysis.py', 'NASDAQ.txt', and 'formattedNASDAQ.zip'.
-Dake sure all in the same directory.
+Make sure all in the same directory.
 Unzip formattedNASDAQ.zip.
 This creates a folder in the directory with all of the stock data.
 This is functionally my database.
 From terminal, navigate to the directory using the 'cd' command, then enter (without the "") "python ./historicalstockanalysis.py"